 - 1. Model oscillates and moves during the climb - 2.
 The model does not stand at least 4 sec. on the podium - 3.
 The model does not stand perfectly still on the podium - 4.
 The model does not land on the podium - 5.
 The figure is not parallel to the judge line - 6.
-The landing does not take place in a circle (Ø1.5 meters)
+The landing does not take place in a circle (1.5 metres)

-6.11.C.17 "Invisible" Flight with Emergency Climb (Optional Manoeuvre)
+6.11C.17 "Invisible" Flight with Emergency Climb (Optional Manoeuvre)

-The helicopter flies parallel to the judges with an entry of at least 20 meters as close as possible above the ground towards the middle square.
+The helicopter flies parallel to the judges with an entry of at least 20 metres as close as possible above the ground towards the middle square.
 (Invisible from enemy radar!)
 An obstacle (circle Ø1.5 meters, fictitious) forces the helicopter to swerve steeply upwards.
-The helicopter rises to a height of at least 5 meters and continues its flight parallel to the judges.
-The figure ends after at least 20 meters of straight-line travel.
+The helicopter rises to a height of at least 5 metres and continues its flight parallel to the judges.
+The figure ends after at least 20 metres of straight-line travel.

-- Error: - 1.
-The "Invisible Flight" is not constantly low and at the same altitude and direction above the ground - 2.
+- 1. The "Invisible Flight" is not constantly low and at the same altitude and direction above the ground - 2.
 The "Invisible Flight" is not parallel to the judges - 1.
-The "Invisible Flight" is not at least 20 meters before the "emergency ascent" - 2.
-The emergency ascent is not immediately in front of the circle (Ø1.5 meters) - 3.
+The "Invisible Flight" is not at least 20 metres before the "emergency ascent" - 2.
+The emergency ascent is not immediately in front of the circle (Ø1.5 metres) - 3.
 The model breaks out laterally during emergency ascent - 4.
-The onward flight is not at least 5 meters above ground - 5.
-The figure is not parallel to the judges' line and the 12 meter line - 6.
-The onward flight is not at least 20 meters long
+The onward flight is not at least 5 metres above ground - 5.
+The figure is not parallel to the judges' line and the 12 metre line - 6.
+The onward flight is not at least 20 metres long

-6.11.C.18 Rescue (Optional Manoeuvre)
+6.11C.18 Rescue (Optional Manoeuvre)

-The model flies about 10 meters straight ahead.
-This between 1.5 and 3 meters in height and parallel to the judges' line.
-Above the center of the 12-meter line, the model stops its flight.
+The model flies about 10 metres straight ahead.
+This between 1.5 and 3 metres in height and parallel to the judges' line.
+Above the centre of the 12-metre line, the model stops its flight.
 The rescue is carried out.
 After the rescue, a uniform departure takes place at the same height and direction as the approach.

-- Error: - 1.
-The entry and exit is not at the same height and direction and at least 10 meters long - 1.
+- 1. The entry and exit is not at the same height and direction and at least 10 meters long - 1.
 The figure is not parallel to the judge line - 2.
 The stop and departure from the center of the square is uneven - 3.
 The rescue does not take place above the center - 4.
 The model floats unstable during the rescue

-6.11.C.19 Cargo Flight (Optional Manoeuvre)
+6.11C.19 Cargo Flight (Optional Manoeuvre)

-The model takes off in a circle (Ø1.5 meters) and flies a freely selectable sightseeing flight.
-The approach for load transfer or load absorption takes place in the 12x12 meter square.
-The subsequent landing of the model, on the other hand, takes place in a circle (Ø1.5 meters).
+The model takes off in a circle (1.5 metres) and flies a freely selectable sightseeing flight.
+The approach for load transfer or load absorption takes place in the 12x12 metre square.
+The subsequent landing of the model, on the other hand, takes place in a circle (1.5 metres).

-- 1. The start is not from the circle (Ø1.5 meters) - The load picking or setting down does not take place in the 12x12 meter square 2. - The model is unstable throughout the figure 3. - 4.
-The landing does not take place in a circle (Ø1.5 meters)
+- 1. The start is not from the circle (Ø1.5 metres) - 2.
+The load picking or setting down does not take place in the 12x12 metre square - 3.
+The model is unstable throughout the figure - 4.
+The landing does not take place in a circle (Ø1.5 metres)

-6.11.C.20 Light Demonstration (Optional Manoeuvre)
+6.11C.20 Light Demonstration (Optional Manoeuvre)

-The model approaches in a straight and horizontal flight on a line that runs parallel to the judge line and is at least 10 meters.
-At the intersection of the 12-meter line, the model flies a 360° curve and ends the figure identically to the excursion to the flight.
+The model approaches in a straight and horizontal flight on a line that runs parallel to the judge line and is at least 10 metres.
+At the intersection of the 12-metre line, the model flies a 360° curve and ends the figure identically to the excursion to the flight.
 During the figure, the lighting of the helicopter is skillfully staged.

-The flown circle must be at least 10 meters in diameter and the altitude of the entire figure is at least 5 meters.
+The flown circle must be at least 10 metres in diameter and the altitude of the entire figure is at least 5 metres.